kyletolle/dsw_webhooks_talk/README.md

-# Ruby Webhooks Intro
+# The Power Behind Real-Time Push Notifications Using Webhooks

-Slides for my intro webhooks in Ruby talk given at Denver.rb on June 9, 2015.
+Slides for my webhooks talk given given at Denver Startup Week on September 29, 2015.

 The slides were generated with [markdown_to_reveal](https://github.com/kyletolle/markdown_to_reveal).